 In other words, people do know what they want in a partner, although men and women differ.

-	Dr Oliver Sng, one the study co-authors, said:
+Dr. Oliver Sng, one of the study co-authors, said:

 “Speed-dating events and other modern contexts have many factors that can prevent a person’s ideal preferences from being expressed.”

 Another co-author of the study, Professor Douglas Kenrick, made what I thought was a profound observation.
 He went right at the gender-neutrality fictions that are the stuff of political correctness, but can’t be found in how people actually behave:

 “The new study helps to dispel politically correct – but factually misguided – notions of a gender-neutral world where men and women want the exact same kind of mates.”